wpdevup/tap-chat/readme.txt

 When using Simple style, choose where the bubble appears:
 - **Top** - Above the WhatsApp button (default)
 - **Side** - Next to the WhatsApp button (horizontal layout)
+- Automatically adjusts for button placement (left/right)
+- Perfect alignment with button in all sizes

 **Welcome Bubble Features**
 Increase engagement by 30-40% with a friendly welcome message: